jcallesh/Transformer_from_scratch/README.md

 # Transformer

 This repository provides an introductory exploration of the **Transformer architecture** and an implementation attempt of the well-known **self-attention algorithm**.
-It is inspired by the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+It is inspired by the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and the [video](https://www.youtube.com/watch?v=ISNdQcPhsts).

 As a practical example, we demonstrate how to build a translation model capable of converting text from English to Spanish using the Open Access Books Dataset.